9 Bachelor(ette) Party Hot Spots

 Why you should go: When it comes to the best in nightlife and spas, New York City hits the mark.
 Not to mention, heading to "the city that never sleeps" means you can make every minute count.
 This is the rare place where a late night could mean dancing, dining or shopping.

-If you're desperately seeking zen: Unwinding won't be a problem when you book at Ink48 (from $249, Ink48.com), a boutique hotel with views of the Hudson River, free bike rentals and yoga mats in every room.
-There's also a spa, gym and your own personal "fitness curator" on call.
-She can teach a Zumba class for your party right in your room.
+If you're desperately seeking zen: Unwinding won't be a problem when you book at Ink48 (Ink48.com), a boutique hotel with views of the Hudson River, free bike rentals and yoga mats in every room.
+There's also a gorgeous spa and gym.
 Then spend an afternoon at Townhouse Spa (TownhouseSpa.com) in Midtown.
 Your bridesmaids should try the Bootie Lift-Up if they want to give Pippa Middleton a run for her money.
 And the spa's berry face treatment and massage with heated cacao butter and river stones both really hit the spot.
 Once you're feeling totally relaxed, gather your girls for an art class, complete with champagne, snacks—and a nude male model.
 The Artful Bachelorette (TheArtfulBachelorette.com) will arrange it all, plus throw in a hunky waiter to cater to your every need while you sketch.
 Hey, just because you're chill doesn't mean you can't have some fun, right?
 For dinner, head to The Fat Radish (TheFatRadishNYC.com).
 It's all the rage when it comes to trendy and delicious farm-to-table eating.
 Yum!

 Las Vegas, Nevada